 It is not our intention here to examine the question of authority in spiritual matters, let alone of those who happen to work in an editorial capacity.
 Neither are we concerned with so-called historical evidence for the purpose of editorial correctness—a notion so absurd in itself as to be scarcely worth wasting time over.
 None of that is required to understand the import of either the Book of the Law, poems penned by Crowley, or ancient Egyptian sacred texts.

 Song of the Stele vs Dogs of Reason

-The Song of the Stele, though added to the Liber CCXX transcript by Aleister Crowley after the transmission of the book, is nonetheless a key component in the book’s import.
-The Stele of Revealing was the source of the activation of the transmission that took place in Cairo, 1904 e.v.
-The first draft that Crowley made for the Song of the Stele used the words “fill me”.
-There are some persons that now think this ought to be changed, especially in ritualised invocations, to “kill me”.
+The Song of the Stele, though added to the Liber CCXX transcript by Crowley after the transmission of the book, is nonetheless a key component in the book’s import.
+The first draft that Crowley made used the words, “Aum! let it fill me”, in the last line of the third verse.
+There are some who think this ought to be changed, especially in ritualised invocations, to ‘kill me’.
 Crowley’s joke, ‘die daily’, was based on the Latin word dies, ‘day’, which is traditionally used for a daily diary record entry.
 We can take that as accepted.
 As with anything from ancient Egypt, even if it is a poetised version of a translation, we need to look at the whole context if we are to understand any line, word or detail.
-The particular context of the Song of the Stele, in its practical application, is ritual magick.
-It is likewise with ancient Egyptian magick.
-For example, the ‘spells’ from what has come to be known as The Egyptian Book of the Dead, are the words of a ritual, they are not merely prose.
-In saying these verses that Crowley penned from a translation, the aspirant enters the magical scene that is depicted on the Stele of Revealing obverse side.
+The context of the Song of the Stele, in its practical application, is ritual magick.
+It is likewise with ancient Egyptian sacred texts.
+For example, the ‘spells’ from what has come to be known as The Egyptian Book of the Dead, are the words of a ritual—they are not merely prose.
+In saying these verses that Crowley penned from a translation, the aspirant enters the magical scene depicted on the obverse side of the Stele.

 I am the Lord of Thebes, and I